helm/charts/stable/rookout/README.md

 # Rookout

-[Rookout](http://rookout.com/) Get data from your live code, as it runs.
+[Rookout](http://rookout.com/) gets data from your live code, as it runs.
 Extract any piece of data from your code and pipeline it anywhere, in realtime, even if you’d never thought about it beforehand or created any instrumentation to collect it.

 ## TL;DR;